sunfishcode/basic-text/docs/BasicText.md

 | Name               | Type    | Default |
 | ------------------ | ------- | ------- |
 | BOM Compatibility  | Boolean | `false` |

+### From Unicode buffered stream to Basic Text buffered stream

+To convert a [Unicode] buffered stream into a Basic Text buffered stream in a manner than always succeeds, discarding information not usually considered meaningful or valid in plain text:
+ - Perform [From Unicode stream to Basic Text stream].
+ - At each buffer flush:
+   - If the most recent scalar value is a has a `Grapheme_Cluster_Break` of `ZWJ` or `Extend`, append a U+FFFD before performing the flush.
+   - If the next scalar value after the flush is a [non-starter] or has a `Grapheme_Cluster_Break` of `ZWJ`, `SpacingMark` or `Extend`, replace it with U+FFFD.

+### From Unicode buffered stream to Basic Text buffered stream, strict

+To convert a [Unicode] buffered stream into a Basic Text buffered stream in a manner that discards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
+ - Perform [From Unicode stream, strict to Basic Text stream, strict].
+ - At each buffer flush:
+   - If the most recent scalar value is a has a `Grapheme_Cluster_Break` of `ZWJ` or `Extend`, error wth "Basic Text string must begin with a starter other than ZWJ, SpacingMark, or Extend" before performing the flush.
+   - If the next scalar value after the flush is a [non-starter] or has a `Grapheme_Cluster_Break` of `ZWJ`, `SpacingMark` or `Extend`, error with "Basic Text string must not end in ZWJ or Prepend".

 [NFC]: https://unicode.org/reports/tr15/#Norm_Forms
 [Stream-Safe]: https://unicode.org/reports/tr15/#Stream_Safe_Text_Format